milessabin/shapeless/README.md

-shapeless is an exploration of generic (aka polytypic) programming in Scala derived from the various talks I [(Miles Sabin)](http://goo.gl/oBCzn) have given over the course of 2011 on implementing [Scrap your boilerplate] (http://goo.gl/KmfVG) and [higher rank polymorphism](http://goo.gl/zGRQ7) in Scala.
+shapeless is an exploration of generic (aka polytypic) programming in Scala derived from the various talks I [(Miles Sabin)](http://goo.gl/oBCzn) have given over the course of 2011 on implementing [scrap your boilerplate] (http://goo.gl/KmfVG) and [higher rank polymorphism](http://goo.gl/zGRQ7) in Scala.